LiamBlue90/AkulinkyCardBOT/README_ENG.md

 - Replace commands and cards (Required)
 - Paste your bot token into the file

+## License
+- The project is distributed under the AGPL v3.0 license
+- See LICENSE

 ## Official bot
 - Creator WinK
 - Telegram Channel t.me/AKUL_CARD